Force over Distance: Chapter 50

 “Is there anything I can take off your plate, sir?
 I really don’t mind.”

 Young hesitated.
-“Lieutenant, if you could post up in the infirmary for a bit—that’d take a load of my mind.
-Wray could use some backup.
+“If you could post up in the infirmary that’d take a load of my mind.
+Wray needs backup.
 We had a little trouble with Colonel Telford earlier.”

 James nodded.
 “It’s where I was headed anyway, sir.”